stackery/wild-rydes-workshop/01-frontend.md

 $ git clone <YOUR_PROJECT_URL>
 ```

-If you browse the contents of the project directory you will notice the repository has a scaffold for the _PopulateFrontendContent_ Function reslource in _src/populateFrontendContent_
+If you browse the contents of the project directory you will notice the repository has a scaffold for the _PopulateFrontendContent_ Function resource in _src/populateFrontendContent_

 ```
 $ tree stackery-wild-rydes